 In 1999, 407 International became the owner of the 407 ETR Concession Company Limited ("407 ETR") which is the operator and manager of the highway, which extends 108 kilometres east-west across the top of the Greater Toronto Area.
 The Company is owned by indirectly owned subsidiaries of Canada Pension Plan Investment Board (total 50.01%), also known as CPP Investments; Cintra Global S.E., a wholly owned subsidiary of Ferrovial S. A. (43.23%); and SNC-Lavalin (6.76%).

 407 ETR continues to fulfill its mission of relieving traffic congestion from local highways and roads.
-Since opening and extending the highway to the east and west the roadway as served an ever increasing number of drivers with a fast safe and reliable trip.
-Please look at our usage statistics for the most recent trip data and continue reading below for the full story!
+Since opening and extending the highway to the east and west the roadway has served an ever increasing number of drivers with a fast, safe and reliable trip.

 The need for a highway across the top of the Greater Toronto Area (GTA) was part of transportation planning as far back as the 1950s.
 As land was purchased for the highway, consideration of how best to build the roadway was studied by successive provincial governments and the necessary reviews and approvals were obtained.